GoogleChrome/web.dev/src/site/content/en/learn/accessibility/color-contrast/index.md

 </figure>
 </div>

 On the left, the image shows rainbow sand with purple, red, orange, yellow, aqua green, light blue, and dark blue colors.
 On the right is a brighter, multicolored rainbow pattern.

+### Deuteranopia

 <div class="switcher">
 <figure>